National Lottery Grants for Heritage – £250,000 to £5million

 This includes anything you need for your project that you do not have to pay for (for example, room hire or equipment).
 We can only accept non-cash contributions if they are direct project costs that could have been part of your project budget.

 This is the time that volunteers give to support the delivery of your project.
 This could include administrative work, clearing a site or working as a steward at an event.
 You should not include costs for the time of people who will take part in your activities (for example, people who attend a workshop or go on a guided tour).

-We use a standard rate to calculate the value of your volunteer time:
+We use a standard rate of £20 per hour to calculate the value of your volunteer contributions.

 National Lottery funding